 If you're eligible to make coverage changes, your changes must be consistent with the change in status.
-They must also correspond to any changes your spouse, domestic partner, or child makes to his or her coverage under another employer's plans.
+They must also correspond to any changes your spouse, domestic partner, or child makes to their coverage under another employer's plans.